Go Back Email Link

 • Transfer the dough to a large, lightly greased bowl.

-• Cover with plastic wrap and let bulk ferment overnight or 6–12 hours, depending on kitchen temperature.
-My kitchen is around 66℉ and takes the full 12 hours.
+• Cover with plastic wrap and let bulk ferment 6–10 hours, depending on kitchen temperature.

 Shape the Donuts